stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/range/normalizefieldtypes/_index.md

 ---
+title: Aspose::Words::Range::NormalizeFieldTypes method
-title: NormalizeFieldTypes
+linktitle: NormalizeFieldTypes
 second_title: Aspose.Words for C++ API Reference
-description: Changes field type values FieldType of FieldStart, FieldSeparator, FieldEnd in this range so that they correspond to the field types contained in the field codes.
+description: Aspose::Words::Range::NormalizeFieldTypes method.
+Changes field type values FieldType of FieldStart, FieldSeparator, FieldEnd in this range so that they correspond to the field types contained in the field codes in C++.
 type: docs
 weight: 79
 url: /cpp/aspose.words/range/normalizefieldtypes/